Gravitational wave energy spectral density properties from BPASS Galactic binary population in the Milky Way galaxy: Introduction

 There are many types of objects that LISA can detect, and neutron star binaries (NSBs) and black hole-white dwarfs (BHWDs) are rarer than neutron star-white dwarfs (BHWDs) and WDBs for LISA \citet{2017arXiv170200786A}.
 Based on the ATNF Pulsar Catalogue \citep[detailed in][]{2005AJ....129.1993M}, there are about 120 tight orbit NSWDs in the Milky Way disc; among them, LISA will be able to detect those systems that are close to us.
 One study by \citet{2018PhRvL.121m1105T} suggests that LISA could detect 50 such NSWD systems.
 As for the BHWD systems, with no current confirmed detection, LISA is expected to detect those with tight orbits \citep[][]{2023LRR....26....2A}.
 An earlier study by \citet{2001A&A...375..890N} predicts about 100 BHWD systems detectable by LISA.

-Detecting binary systems is not straightforward, as the GW landscape is inherently noisy.
-When low-frequency GW detectors are activated in LISA, an influx of signals with varying intensities and from diverse directions bombards the spacecraft.
-These signals tend to overlap, making it challenging to resolve individual events.
-To express this concept more formally, we consider the collective effect of numerous weak, independent, and unresolved sources as a stochastic GW background (SGWB) \citep[][]{2017LRR....20....2R}. ``Stochastic'' implies that the SGWB can only be characterised statistically.
-In this study, we combined a signal that averages to zero, and we characterise it by its variation in the frequency domain. ``Independent'' means that each GW event is assumed to occur far away from other events, thus without interaction. ``Unresolved'' conveys that individual GW events cannot be distinguished; these unresolved signals can either be ``weak'' or strong signals overlapping in frequency and, therefore, cannot be resolved.
-We assume that all resolvable signals have been subtracted from the data stream, and the focus is on the signals coming from the Galactic binary populations.
-Our study only looks at the Galactic SGWB, not the extra-galactic astrophysical SGWB or the cosmological SGWB.
+However, not all binaries with an SNR greater than 7, even though detectable, will not be individually resolvable if they fall within the same frequency bin.
+All unresolvable binaries from the different Galactic binary populations will combine to form components of the so called ``confusion" noise and taken together will form the Galactic stochastic GW background (SGWB).
+The main objective of this study is to characterise the collective effects of numerous weak, independent, and unresolved sources from different Galactic binary populations, i.e., their SGWBs \citep[][]{2017LRR....20....2R}. ``Stochastic'' implies that the SGWB can only be characterised statistically as the combined signal averages to zero and is characterised by its power per frequency bin. ``Independent'' means that each GW event is assumed to occur far away from other events, thus without interaction. ``Unresolved'' conveys that individual GW events cannot be distinguished; these unresolved signals can either be ``weak'' or strong signals overlapping in frequency and, therefore, cannot be resolved.
+We assume that all resolvable signals have been subtracted from the data stream, and the focus is on the aggregate signals coming from the Galactic binary populations, not the extra-galactic astrophysical SGWB or the cosmological SGWB.
 Therefore, the overall characteristics of the SGWB encompass the cumulative effect of all our simulated unresolved Galactic binary populations.